The best hotels in London

 Both days: Skip the London Eye, Madame Tussauds, and anything near Piccadilly Circus.
 They're all queue, cost, and disappointment.
 The real London is in Bermondsey leather market at 6am Saturday, or Primrose Hill at sunset, or a Sunday roast at the Duke of Cambridge in Islington.

-London's best neighborhoods
+London's best hotel regions

 London doesn't have one center.
 It has twenty.
 The neighborhood you pick changes everything: commute times, vibe, restaurant quality, and whether you spend your evenings stuck on the Tube or walking home through lit-up streets.